leoyliu/Crime-Hotspots-in-Toronto/README.md

 The repo is structured as:

 -   `data/00-simulated_data` contains the simulated dataset.
--   `data/01-raw_data` contains the raw data as obtained from the Government of Ontario.
+-   `data/01-raw_data` contains the raw data as obtained from Open Data Toronto.
 -   `data/02-analysis_data` contains the cleaned dataset that was constructed.
 -   `other` contains details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.